 |---|---|

-| Mixed account quality, no filtering | High-retention accounts with real app store history |
+| Mixed account quality, no filtering | High-retention accounts with genuine App Store history |

-| Inconsistent behavior patterns | Natural install behavior that mimics organic discovery |
+| Inconsistent behaviour patterns | Natural install behaviour that mirrors organic discovery |

-| Weak ranking signals — high volume needed | Stronger ranking signals per install — less volume, more impact |
+| Weak ranking signals — high volume required | Stronger ranking signals per install — less volume, greater impact |

-| Higher risk of algorithmic detection | Lower risk — accounts behave like real users |
+| Higher risk of algorithmic detection | Lower risk — accounts behave as genuine users |

-| Wasted spend on installs that don't convert | Higher ROI — every install counts |
+| Wasted spend on installs that do not convert | Higher ROI — every install counts |

 👉 Read how one app achieved 140% download growth through strategic ASO execution.